-Ari Kupsus Gallery is organizing its eight Artists’ Camp in the historical Amadé-Bajzáth-Pappenheim castle which stands in the picturesque village of Iszkaszentgyörgy.
+Ari Kupsus Gallery is organizing its ninth Artists’ Camp in the historical Amadé-Bajzáth-Pappenheim castle which stands in the picturesque village of Iszkaszentgyörgy.
 The village of 2,000 inhabitants is located next to Székesfehérvár, at the foot of Iszka Hill which is part of the Bakony mountains.
 The area has been inhabited for many centuries and was first mentioned in documents in 1193.
 There were three villages on its area in the Middle Ages: Iszka, Szentgyörgy and Atya.
 Since 1590 the area has been called Iszkaszentgyörgy (Saint George of Iszka).
 A legend is attached to the name Szentgyörgy: Saint George defeated the dragon which terrorised the region at the road to Fehérvár.
 The village is rich in historic relics.
 Besides agriculture and forestry, handicraft also flourished.
 There area is also well known for its wines.

 The Amadé-Bajzáth-Pappenheim castle was first mentioned in documents in 1735.
-The first part of the castle complex was built up the same year by the Amadé-family.
+The first part of the castle complex was built up at the beginning of 18th century by the Amadé-family.
 The visit to the castle and its parks is a journey in the history of art, including all styles from Baroque to the neo-Baroque of the early 20th century.
 Other sights of the village are the Calvinist and Roman Catholic churches.

 We believe that this historical building together with the romantic remnants of its formerly glorious English and French baroque gardens will be an inspiring experience for artists.
 The camp will offer a great opportunity to work and enjoy the beautiful Hungarian summer together with international artists from all over Europe.